cab302-qut/address_book_sqliteDB_tdd_week_06/README.md

 ## Activity 1 - Preparation - Setting up the Project

-Clone the repository and switch to the "sqlite" branch.
-You will need to install the sqlite JDBC driver as well as JUnit 5 (JUnit 5 should already be installed - Check pom file).
+Clone the repository.
+You will need to install the sqlite JDBC driver.
+You may need to install JUnit 5, however, JUnit 5 should already be installed.
+Check the pom file if there are any issues - ask your tutor for help.

 ![Clone repo instructions command](/images/clonerepo8.png)